Jesse Danzig has spent the past decade building movements to drive social change. He is the founder of Global Wave Digital.

 push for Immigration reform.

 He received his master’s degree in public relations and corporate communications at

-Georgetown University, and my bachelor’s degree in history and Asian studies at St.
+Georgetown University, and a bachelor’s degree in history and Asian studies at St.

 Olaf College in Minnesota.
 He lives in the Petworth neighborhood of Washington, DC,

-and am an active member of the Gay Men’s Chorus of Washington.
+and is an active member of the Gay Men’s Chorus of Washington.